Shah-Arsalan/Neog-camp-mark-14/README.md

-This app calculates the profit or loss on your bought stock
+This vanilla JS app calculates the profit or loss on your bought stock